 Understanding the type and nature of cracks that have occurred in a building is the first step toward selecting the most effective method of concrete crack repair.
 Common crack types include horizontal, vertical, diagonal, and step cracks.

+If you have a cracked concrete surface, you may not know where to begin with the repair process.
+Luckily, there are a few concrete crack repair methods that you can use.
 A simple concrete crack repair for a small vertical or diagonal crack without signs of distress may involve filling voids with additional concrete to keep moisture out.
 Otherwise, the following top crack repair methods are usually adopted.

 1. Epoxy Injection